Roger is the Head of Technical Support Unit (TSU) for Working Group III (WG III) of the Intergovernmental Panel on Climate Change (IPCC).

-Roger is the Deputy Director of the Open Air Laboratories (OPAL) network, a UK-wide citizen science initiative encouraging members of the public to get hands-on with nature, whatever their age, background or level of ability.
-He is responsible for ensuring successful delivery of all individual projects within the portfolio to time, quality and budget, including project design, contract development, financial reporting and budgetary management, management of quality, performance management, communications, legal compliance, and risk and emergency management.
+Prior to joining IPCC, Roger was the Deputy Director of the Open Air Laboratories (OPAL) network, a UK-wide citizen science initiative led by Imperial College London that encouraged members of the public to get hands-on with nature, whatever their age, background or level of ability.

 Roger graduated from King’s College London in 2002, and has since worked in corporate governance, finance and audit, and project and programme management roles in the private and public sector.
 Roger is a qualified Prince2 and MSP Practitioner and has managed and supported a range of programmes and projects in a variety of functions.